regexrowboat/azure-mcp/app_investigate2.md

 ### Step 2: Identify potential problems in the system

-Use time series correlation to identify relevant dimensions related to the issue.
+Use time series correlation tool to identify relevant dimensions related to the issue.

 ### Step 3: Analyze the Results